Father There Is Only One 2

 Father There Is Only One 2 (Padre no hay más que uno 2: La llegada de la suegra) is a 2020 Spanish comedy film directed by Santiago Segura, which also stars in alongside Toni Acosta, Leo Harlem, and Silvia Abril.
-It is a sequel to Father There Is Only One and it was followed by Padre no hay más que uno 3.
+It is the second installment of the Father There Is Only One film series.
 It was the highest-grossing Spanish film of 2020.

 Plot

 Although Javier seems to have now everything under control in the family, things do no stay that way.
 A new pregnancy in the family and the arrival of the mother-in-law ensue.

 Cast

 Cristina Pardo, Nuria Fergó, Lorena Berdún, Sara Escudero, María del Monte and Sieteex make cameo performances.

 Production

 The screenplay was penned by Santiago Segura and Marta González de la Vega.
 The film is a Bowfinger International Pictures, Atresmedia Cine and Mamá se fue de viaje la película AIE.
 Shooting wrapped on 4 March 2020.
 Shooting locations included the Madrid region and the provinces of Guadalajara and Toledo.